We all know the old saying “a man’s home is his castle” but what happens when someone threatens to trespass on your castle?

-Tools like hammers, screwdrivers and axes could be used to break into your property – or if the trespasser is feeling lazy can simply be stolen, leaving you out of pocket to replace them.
+Tools like hammers, screwdrivers and axes could be used to break into your home – or can simply be stolen, leaving you out of pocket to replace them.

 While you’re putting away your tools, consider the security of your garage – garage door locks can be easy to bypass.
 Or, if no one is home, a trespasser may be tempted to break through the garage door to access cars, tools and the often-unlocked inner door leading to the house.

 5. Upgrade your Lighting as Deterrence